Fractal-Tess/blog/src/content/posts/monorepo-for-everything.md

 :::

 :::unicorn{align="right"}
 Ah, the classic "we'll do it later" trap!
 Here's the thing: if your codebase has already sprawled across multiple repos, migrating becomes exponentially harder.
-It's not just moving files around—you're untangling years of dependency spaghetti, synchronizing build pipelines, and retraining entire teams.
+It's not just moving files around — you're untangling years of dependency spaghetti, synchronizing build pipelines, and retraining entire teams.
 It's a huge effort and a lot of work - no one wants to do it.

 That's why starting with a monorepo from day one is so important.
 It's like trying to merge lanes in heavy traffic versus starting in the right lane from the beginning.
 :::